 - Be agile.
 Much like we’ve discussed in previous posts, no marketing strategy lasts forever, and it’s important to consistently measure the effectiveness of your strategies and individual campaigns, and, if necessary, be willing to adjust.
 Sometimes the best (or so we think) marketing and advertising campaigns can be derailed by internal or external changes.
 Great marketers understand how to quickly and efficiently switch gears.

 - Create a marketing strategy that employees can “live”.
 Whether or not you realize it, employees are living your brand every day.
 The sales force re-enforces your brands message in meetings and business development; HR recruiting teams are exemplifying your companies values as they talk with and recruit prospective employees; high level executives are a physical representation of who you are and what you stand for as they connect in the community and network with other executives.
 Create a marketing plan that connects employees with your brand.
 What does that look like?
-Well, several clients we work with have great examples of how they’ve done that; just view #corganconnect or @lifeatmatch.
-Corgan and Match created this hashtag and account specifically for internal usage.
-It’s away for employees to participate in the company’s brand and culture while being continually reminded of the core values.
+Well, several clients we work with have great examples of how they’ve done that; check out #corganconnect or @lifeatmatch.
+Corgan and Match created a specific hashtag and account for internal usage.
+It’s a way for employees to participate in the company’s brand and culture while being continually reminded of the core values.